Dhruv115/Titanic-Data-Analysis/README.md

 Port of boarding affected survival rates — some ports had more survivors.

 Younger passengers generally had better chances.

+## 🛠 How to Run It

+To explore the notebook yourself:

 ```bash
 git clone https://github.com/Dhruv115/Titanic-Data-Analysis.git